sagemath/trac_to_gh/Issue 4363.md

 # Issue 4363: Do not automatically evaluate interact cells in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4363

 Original creator: kcrisman